-In this first example, you'll show the text THIS IS YOUR FIRST MESSAGE like this:
+In this first example, the text "This is your first message" appears like this:

-... and then the text This is your second message:
+... and the text "This is your second message" like this:

 Step When you do this You see this

 1 Press PROGRAM .
 PROG TEXT A

 2 Press ADV .
-A] "A" is the file name of your message
+A "A" is the file name of your message

-Example 2 - Showing messages in file name order (A, B, C, etc.)
+Example 2 - Showing messages in file name order (A, B, C, and so on.)

 Once you've programmed messages into the display, you may want to set the order or sequence in which messages appear.
-This method will show messages by their file name (A, B, C, etc.) or in alphabetical order.
+This method will show messages by their file name (A, B, C, and so on) or in alphabetical order.

 Step When you do this You see this This example continues where Example 1 left off.
-This example assumes that there are two messages (files A and B) in the display: File A = THIS IS YOUR FIRST MESSAGE File B = This is your second message 1 Press PROGRAM .
+This example assumes there are two messages (files A and B) in the display: File A = THIS IS YOUR FIRST MESSAGE File B = This is your second message 1 Press PROGRAM .
 PROG TEXT B 2 Press RUN .
 TIME (or TIM) or DEMO (or CAN) may also appear here.
 3 If RUN appears on the display, go to the next step.
-Otherwise, press SELECT until RUN appears.
+Otherwise, press SELECT until it appears.
 RUN 4 Press B .
 RUN B 5 Press RUN .
-This is your then Second then Thessage You have just programmed the display to run only message file B. Next, we'll program the display to show message B first, then A.
+This is your then Second then Message You have just programmed the display to run only message file B. Next, we'll program the display to show message file B first, then A.